-The engine must be running for the seats to operate and will shut off when the ignition is turned off.
+The heated seats are canceled when the ignition is turned off.

 Rear Seat Pass-Through Door

 The vehicle has a pass-through door that provides access to the trunk from the rear seats.
 See "Rear Seat Pass-Through Door" under Trunk on page 3-15.